pelotech/jsonnet-controller/README.md

 # Deploy the manager and CRDs to the cluster using kubecfg.
 kubecfg update config/jsonnet/kubecfg-operator.jsonnet

+# To deploy the manager with support for flux's source-controller, run the 'overlay'
+# instead:
+kubecfg update config/jsonnet/kubecfg-operator-flux.jsonnet
 ```

 There is a very-simple example of a `Konfiguration` manifest [here](config/samples/whoami.yaml).